3Blocks-net/docs-pecunity-io/OctoWallet/Strategy Builder/Action Facets/uniswapv2.md

 - **Adding Liquidity**:

-  - Use `addLiquidity` or `addLiquidityETH` to contribute tokens and/or ETH to Uniswap pools, generating LP tokens.
+  - Use `addLiquidityUniswapV2` or `addLiquidityETHUniswapV2` to contribute tokens and/or ETH to Uniswap pools, generating LP tokens.
-  - Percentage-based functions like `addLiquidityPercentage` or `addLiquidityETHPercentage` can help you add liquidity while keeping a portion of the original tokens or ETH balance intact.
+  - Percentage-based functions like `addLiquidityPercentageUniswapV2` or `addLiquidityETHPercentageUniswapV2` can help you add liquidity while keeping a portion of the original tokens or ETH balance intact.

 - **Removing Liquidity**:
-  - Use `removeLiquidity` and `removeLiquidityETH` for redeeming LP tokens and withdrawing the underlying assets.
+  - Use `removeLiquidityUniswapV2` and `removeLiquidityETHUniswapV2` for redeeming LP tokens and withdrawing the underlying assets.
-  - `removeLiquidityPercentage` and `removeLiquidityETHPercentage` allow for withdrawing only a specified percentage, which can be useful in gradual exit strategies.
+  - `removeLiquidityPercentageUniswapV2` and `removeLiquidityETHPercentageUniswapV2` allow for withdrawing only a specified percentage, which can be useful in gradual exit strategies.

 #### Example Strategy Step: